nufuturo-ufcg/clj-smells-catalog/README.md

 ## Map With Nil Values

-* __Description:__ This code smell occurs when code accesses map keys that may not exist, relying on nil as a default return without explicit handling.
-In Clojure, (`get m :key`) returns `nil` both when the key is missing and when it is explicitly associated with `nil`, which can obscure intent and lead to subtle bugs.
-Since Clojure maps treat `nil` as both a value and a signal of absence, the distinction between "missing" and "present but empty" becomes ambiguous.
+* __Description:__ This code smell occurs when `nil` values are inserted into a map.
+In Clojure, both a missing key and a key explicitly associated with `nil` return `nil` when accessed, making it difficult to distinguish between the two cases.
+This ambiguity can obscure program intent, lead to subtle bugs, and complicate reasoning about data state.
+Instead of inserting `nil`, prefer omitting the key entirely or using a sentinel value that more clearly expresses the intended meaning.

 * __Example:__
 ```clojure